Stoclet Palace

 The Stoclet Palace (Palais Stoclet /fr/; Stocletpaleis /nl/), also known as the Stoclet House, is a historic mansion in Woluwe-Saint-Pierre, a municipality of Brussels, Belgium.
-It was designed by the Austrian architect Josef Hoffmann for the Belgian financier Adolphe Stoclet, and built between 1905 and 1911, in the Vienna Secession style.
-Considered Hoffman's masterpiece, the residence is one of the 20th century's most refined and luxurious private houses.
+It was designed by the Austrian-Moravian architect Josef Hoffmann for the Belgian financier Adolphe Stoclet, and built between 1905 and 1911, in the Vienna Secession style.

-The sumptuous dining and music rooms of the Stoclet Palace exemplified the theatrical spaces of the Gesamtkunstwerk ("total work of art"), celebrating sight, sound, and taste in a symphony of sensual harmonies that paralleled the operas of Richard Wagner, from whom the concept originated.
-In his designs for the Stoclet Palace, Hoffmann was particularly attuned to fashion and to the Viennese identity of the new style of interior, even designing a dress for Madame Stoclet so that she would not clash with her living room decor as she had while wearing a French Paul Poiret gown.
+The residence is described as one of the 20th century's most refined and luxurious private houses, and is a visible turning point from historical styles to modern architecture.
+It is also a prototype of the Art Deco style, featuring geometric volumes, symmetry, straight lines, concrete covered with marble plaques, finely-sculpted ornament, and lavish interiors, including mosaic friezes by Gustav Klimt.

 The Stoclet Palace is still owned by the Stoclet family and is not open to visitors.
 Until recently, no outsider, not even experts helping with restoration, were allowed in.
-The building has received protected status by the Monuments and Sites Directorate of the Brussels-Capital Region, and it was designated as a World Heritage Site by UNESCO in June 2009.
+The building has received protected status by the Monuments and Sites Directorate of the Brussels-Capital Region, and it has been a UNESCO World Heritage Site since 2009.

 The mansion is located at 279–281, avenue de Tervueren/Tervurenlaan, bordering the Square Léopold II/Leopold II-plein.

-This site is served by Montgomery metro station (on line 1 of the Brussels Metro), as well as the tram stop Léopold II/Leopold II (on lines 39 and 44).
+History

+Design and construction

+The Stoclet Palace was commissioned by Adolphe Stoclet, a wealthy Belgian financier and art collector, and his wife Suzanne.
+The Stoclets hired the 35-year-old Austrian architect Josef Hoffmann, who was a founding member of the Vienna Secession, a radical group of designers and artists established in 1897, to build them their own mansion.
+Stoclet had met Hoffmann while in Vienna to oversee the construction of a railroad, and he shared his avant-garde artistic inclinations.
+While Stoclet initially considered building the house in Vienna, he eventually settled on a site in Brussels.